-I think it’s healthy to have a few mental topics that you can return to again and again throughout life, thinking through challenges and opportunities, turning them over in your mind, etc. One of those topics for me is college and life in college towns.
+I think it’s healthy to have a few mental topics that you can return to again and again throughout life, thinking through challenges and opportunities, turning them over in your mind, working through them, etc. One of those topics for me is college and life in college towns.

 In many ways I think we still conceive of the college experience as a sort of otherworldly bubble.
 The idea remains ingrained in the language—the idea that finishing college means “commencing” adult life.
 It also remains a part of the idea of adults who urge young people to make the most of their college experience before joining the “real world.”